 The British Council's Cultural Protection Fund supports efforts to keep cultural heritage sites and objects safe, as well as the recording, conservation and restoration of heritage.

 What is the Cultural Protection Fund?

-- CPF accepts applications from organisations globally, but applicants must have a partner in one of the Fund's target countries (see above).
+- The Cultural Protection Fund accepts applications from organisations globally, but applicants must either be based in or have a partner in one of the fund's target countries.

-As part of our wider work in culture and development, we manage the CPF in partnership with DCMS.
-The CPF is administered by a UK-based team (and not the British Council offices based with our target countries).
+As part of our wider work in culture and development, we manage the Cultural Protection Fund in partnership with DCMS.
+The fund is administered by a UK-based team (and not the British Council offices based with our target countries).